 Credit Facility Amendment.
 On June 6, 2003, we amended and restated our credit agreement to modify certain financial covenants, increase our term loan facility from \$260.0 million to \$335.0 million and reduce our incremental term loan capacity by \$75.0 million to \$125.0 million.
 The new term loan principal amount will be amortized on a pro rata basis across the remaining scheduled original term loan payments.
-In addition, the applicable margins used to calculate the interest rate applicable to both our revolving credit facility and term loan were utilized to repay outstanding borrowings under our revolving credit facility and to reduce outstanding balances under our accounts receivable facility.
+In addition, the applicable margins used to calculate the interest rate applicable to both our revolving credit facility and term loan credit facility will be increased by 0.50%.
+The proceeds from the increased term loan were utilized to repay outstanding borrowings under our revolving credit facility and to reduce outstanding balances under our accounts receivable facility.
 See "Description of Amended and Restated Credit Facility."